ibm-cloud-docs/logs-router/logs-router-cli.md

     The ID is a v4 UUID that uniquely identifies the route.

-    The maximum length is 1028 characters.
-The minimum length is 24 characters.
+    The maximum length of ID is 1028 characters.
+The minimum length of ID is 24 characters.

 `--name NAME`
 :   The new name to be given to the route (optional).